Christian T. Denney

 Christian graduated from University of California at Davis in 2009 with an B.S. in Biological Sciences and an emphasis in Marine Biology.
 He worked for the next 9 months with the California Department of Fish and Game as a Scientific Aide, monitoring invasive pike populations in the Sierras.

 He went on to work with the Oregon Department of Fish and Wildlife as a Port Sampler for the commercial salmon fishery in Charleston, Oregon.
-Christian joinedthe Fisheries & Conservation Biology Lab at MLML in the fall of 2010.
-He is interested in marine fish ecology and how coastal fish species use and interact with their environments.
-He has just begun performing a pilot study on his thesis testing how settlement timing effects competition in juvenile rockfishes.
+Christian joined the Fisheries & Conservation Biology Lab at MLML in the fall of 2010.
+He is interested in fish ecology and how fish species use and interact with their environments, as well as conservation biology and the intersection of conservation and human resource use.